ImaanBontle/SDV-immersive-weathers/README.md

 </details>

 <!--About the Mods-->
-## About Immersive Weathers <a id="about"></a>
+## About This Project <a id="about"></a>

 *[Skip to installation](#getting-started) or [share your feedback][discussions-tab].*

-Have you yearned for a way to add more nuance, variety and realism to Stardew's weather, but been saddened by the general lack of weather mods on the Nexus?
+Are you yearning for a way to add more nuance, variety and realism to Stardew Valley's weather, but feeling saddened by the overall lack of weather mods currently available on the Nexus?
+Do you worry that your dreams of embarking on an atmospheric adventure and becoming a fair-weathered farmer will never materialise?
 Well, fear not!
-The dry spell is at an end!
+The dry spell is finally over!

-**Introducing: Immersive Weathers, a brand new mod series with the ultimate goal of bringing greater depth,  immersion and variety to Stardew Valley's weather system!**
+**Introducing: Immersive Weathers, an ambitious mod project currently in development which aims to enhance and elevate your in-game weather experience, adding further depth, immersion, and variety to your farming adventure!**

-Each mod in the series will bring increased complexity and variety, with each mod focusing on a particular feature.
-Some of these planned features including custom climates, dynamic weather changes, realistic (i.e. *mostly* reliable) weather forecasts, optional gameplay challenges and even potentially new weather types.
+Each mod in the series focuses on a different aspect of the weather, offering increased complexity and diversity compared to the in-game systems.
+Planned features include custom climates, dynamic weather changes, realistic yet partially-unreliable weather forecasts, an expanded range of weather types, optional gameplay challenges and more complex weather modelling.
+Additionally, Immersive Weathers features a modular design, allowing players to customize the weather system to their liking.

-This project is entirely modular in design, so users may pick-and-choose from any of the mods depending on their preferences, provided they have at least installed [The Framework](#about-framework) (this mod), as the other mods won't work without it.
-Other than that, features operate largely independently of one another (although cool interactions may occur when certain mods are used together).
+To begin their meteorological journey, players must first [install the Framework mod](#about-framework).
+This essential mod serves as the backbone for the project, enabling the core functionality, providing seamless integration between the sister mods and handling all external mod integrations.
+Once this is installed, players are then free to mix-and-match from the remaining mods in the project to suit their preferences, swapping features in-and-out as desired (notably, some cool interactions may occur when certain mods are used in conjunction).

-**The first mod in the series, [Climate Control](#about-climate-control), has just been released *(did someone say 'Snow in Fall'?)*, with more on the way!**
+**The first mod in the series, [Climate Control](#about-climate-control), has just been released *(did someone say 'Snow in Fall'?)*, with more on the way soon!
+Stay tuned for future updates and new additions!**

- However, other than that, users are free to pick-and-choose from the series based on their preferences, with the features activating completely independently of one another (although some cool integrations will occur if certain sister mods are used together).
+Immersive Weathers is an ongoing project, with plans to expand and refine the mod collection to deliver the most immersive weather experience possible.
+Your feedback is invaluable, so don't hesitate to share your thoughts and experiences.
+If you find yourself enjoying this project, please leave an endorsement on each mod's respective Nexus page &mdash; it helps spread the word to fellow players!

-For an overview of each mod's features, read the individual mod summaries below.
+For an overview of each mod's features, please see the [individual mod summaries](#mod-summaries) below.

 <!--Mod Summaries-->
 ## Individual Mods <a id="mod-summaries"></a>